jetbasrawi/yoono-uuid/README.md

-# UUID package for Go language forked from Satori's UUID package
+# UUID package for Go language

 This package is kept here for use in my own projects.